tagipedia/tmaps-ios-sample/README.md

 ### To integrate TMaps into your Xcode project, add it to your project:
 1. Create folder named tmapswww
 2. Download and Unzip map package inside tmapswww (Request map package from Tagipedia Team)
+3. Duplicate Config.Secrets.Example.plist and rename it to 'Config.Secrets.plist' and fill the file with your configration info
-3. Read our sample for examples
+4. Read our sample for examples

 ## How it works
 it works using dispatch actions between your APP and TMaps.
 So your APP dispatch actions to TMaps and TMaps dispatch actions to your APP.